jlangston/sublime-sqlexec/README.md

 A Plugin for running SQL commands in Sublime Text.

-Compatibility: MySQL, PostgreSQL.
+Compatibility: MySQL, PostgreSQL. ,MSSQL (on Linux and OSX using SQSH)

 # Installation
 Download the Zip file, extract it to your Sublime Text packages directory, and rename it to SQLExec

-Some directories have to be defined in the PATH environment variable, according to the SGBD that you want to use: "mysql" executable for MySQL, "pgsql" executable for PostgreSQL, or "sqlplus" executable for Oracle ( Not tested )
+Some directories have to be defined in the PATH environment variable, according to the SGBD that you want to use: "mysql" executable for MySQL, "pgsql" executable for PostgreSQL, or "sqlplus" executable for Oracle ( Not tested ), "sqsh" executable for MSSQL (OSX and Linux)

 # Sample configuration file
 ```json